New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 Full Press Release

-In October 2023, more than 3,000 Evanston residents voted to bring a new one-acre urban farm to life.
+In October 2023, more than 3,000 Evanston residents voted to bring a new one-acre urban garden to life.
 They selected the project as one of only seven proposals funded out of 20 citywide submissions through the City of Evanston’s Participatory Budgeting process.
 Based on Evanston Grows’ proven success in creating productive, attractive, and community-centered gardens, the City’s PB Committee selected Evanston Grows as the contractor to realize the project.

 After extensive research and analysis of potential sites throughout Evanston, Evanston Grows identified Ridgeville Park District’s Elks Park, at the corner of Callan and Mulford in south Evanston, as a potential location.
 Ridgeville community members were invited to share input through four Board meetings, an on-site meeting, and a survey emailed to more than 1,800 neighbors with feedback showing strong and widespread support for the project.

-Ridgeville Board President Matthew Mitchell is excited that the farm will give back to the Ridgeville community: “Elks Park is a perfect location for Evanston Grows’ new urban farm, and we are proud to be part of the initiative to provide free produce to families in need in our community.”
+Ridgeville Board President Matthew Mitchell is excited that the farm will give back to the Ridgeville community: “Elks Park is a perfect location for Evanston Grows’ new urban garden, and we are proud to be part of the initiative to provide free produce to families in need in our community.”

 Soil and infrastructure work through the spring will allow Evanston Grows to begin planting in early June.
 Installation of fruit trees are planned for the fall.